Free Rent Increase Notice

 Prepare the written notice

 Prepare the written notice.
-Identify the parties, the property, the current rent, the new rent, the increase amount and percentage, and the effective date.
-Sign and date.
+Identify the parties and property, state the current rent, the new rent, the increase amount and percentage, and the effective date, then sign and date it.
+A verbal increase does not satisfy a change-of-terms notice anywhere – it must be in writing.

 Serve the notice